noppanut15/depthviz/README.md

 ### 🔧 Contribute Code or Ideas
 - Found a bug?
 [Open an issue](https://github.com/noppanut15/depthviz/issues) so it can be fixed!
 - Have a feature idea?
 Share it in [Discussions](https://github.com/noppanut15/depthviz/discussions) or [open an issue](https://github.com/noppanut15/depthviz/issues).
 - Ready to code?
 Fork the repo and submit a [pull request](https://github.com/noppanut15/depthviz/pulls).

+> [!IMPORTANT]
+> Before contributing, please read [CONTRIBUTING.md](https://github.com/noppanut15/depthviz/blob/main/CONTRIBUTING.md) for guidelines on reporting issues, submitting pull requests, and coding standards.

 ### ⌚ Help Expand Dive Computer Support
 Is your dive computer not supported yet?
 You can help change that!
 By sharing a sample dive log file, you’ll help `depthviz` analyze its format and add support in future updates.